como-comunicar-un-esp32-con-una-pagina-web-a-traves-de-mqtt

 Now that we have configured our broker to accept communication via Websockets, and with our Paho JS Client library, it’s time to put it all together to see an example.

-The program we will upload to the ESP32, responsible for the MQTT communication, is basically the same as the previous entry.
-Therefore, we will only comment on the differences, and in case of doubts you can consult the previous tutorial.
+The program we will upload to the ESP32, responsible for MQTT communication, is basically the same as in the previous post.
+Therefore, we will only comment on the differences, and in case of doubts, you can consult the previous tutorial.

-The code of the main program loop is as follows.
-The difference is that we have added a call to ‘InitServer()’ to serve the web page from the ESP32.
-In addition, we have added the necessary includes.
+The code of the main loop of the program looks like the following.
+The difference is that we have added a call to ‘InitServer()’ to be able to serve the webpage from the ESP32.
+Also, we have added the necessary includes.

 #include <WiFi.h>